davisjam/vuln-regex-detector/README.md

 # Summary

-This project provides tools to scan your projects for "vulnerable regexes".
+This project provides tools to scan your projects for vulnerable regexes.
 These are regexes that could lead to [catastrophic backtracking](https://www.regular-expressions.info/catastrophic.html).

 # Getting started